sasquatch678/A-Painted-World/README.md

 ## Known Issues
 1. The game can stutter or fps can drop heavily in certain areas even on a powerful system.
 Oblivion is an old game on a 32bit engine, I have done and am still doing what I can to alleviate this as much as possible.
 Any area with a large cluster of npcs can cause this.
 Torches and light spells can cause fps to dip very heavily as well.
 This is unfortunately just an engine limitation which gets worsened by some of the mods adding more objects and detail to the landscape.
 There is no real solution except to avoid using lights in these areas at night.

+Certain hardware also seems to have issues when it shouldn't with this being an older game, in particular AMD graphics cards.
+Experiment with setting the game to fullscreen in the Oblivion.ini in the profiles folder and disabling borderless in Oblivion Display Tweaks.ini in mods/A Painted World Configs/OBSE/plugins if you are experiencing this.

-2. Rarely, random dungeon cells can be hit with sub 15 fps.
+3. Rarely, random dungeon cells can be hit with sub 15 fps.
 To fix this, either restart the game or exit the cell, wait 24 hours ingame and go back.
 This may be an issue with OBSE and the virtual file system of MO2, as each time this happens hundreds of failed script errors appear in the obse log.

-3. The Journeyman Alteration perk can occasionally cause spell magnitudes to multiply infinitely when reloading the game.
+4. The Journeyman Alteration perk can occasionally cause spell magnitudes to multiply infinitely when reloading the game.
 Simply restart the game when loading rather than quickloading from within the game.

-4. DXVK can sometimes cause weird visual anomalies or random crashes, if your performance is good enough without it you can keep it disabled.
+5. DXVK can sometimes cause weird visual anomalies or random crashes, if your performance is good enough without it you can keep it disabled.
 Please note that DXVK is the only way to use Reshade with Oblivion Reloaded Combined, so Reshade will not work with it disabled.

 ## Updating the modlist